 STABLE Accounts were launched in June 2016 by the Office of the State Treasurer of Ohio to offer savings and investment solutions for people with disabilities.
 This national program is available to residents of ALL states in the United States.
 STABLE Accounts are made possible by the Achieving a Better Life Experience (ABLE) Act of 2014.
 This is the federal legislation that allows families and individuals with disabilities the opportunity to create tax-advantaged accounts that can be used to help maintain health, independence, and quality of life, without losing eligibility for certain government benefits like Medicaid, SSI or SSDI.

-Join Juliana Crist, STABLE Account Director, Office of the State Treasurer of Ohio, and Eric Ochmanek, Deputy Chief of Staff, Office of the State Treasurer of Ohio for a STABLE Accounts training session and learn:
+Juliana Crist, STABLE Account Director, Office of the State Treasurer of Ohio, and Eric Ochmanek, Deputy Chief of Staff, Office of the State Treasurer of Ohio, present a STABLE Accounts training session on the following topics:

 - What is the ABLE Act?

 - Funding your account and investment options